 7. Get media exposure

 Another important strategy of podcast marketing is content distribution to various online publications about podcasts or on the topic of your podcast.
 It is very easy to order publications through PRNEWS.IO.
-PRNEWS.IO is a service of creating and distributing press releases, articles in credible publications all over the world.
-Use the catalog, filters, choose the media in which you would like to place news about your podcast, and go.
+PRNEWS.IO is a service for creating and distributing press releases, and articles in credible publications all over the world.
+Use the catalog, and filters, choose the media in which you would like to place news about your podcast and go.

 What works on Facebook doesn’t successfully work on Twitter.
 Users expect different types of content on those platforms.
 Facebook, for example, is more likely to boost longer posts and deeper discussions.
 Twitter is for short messages.
 Your Instagram posts will only do well if there are attractive images attached.